 beef cheeks, beet cloud, corn soup, edible moss, Foie gras, frozen chocolate foam, honey toffee, Little Criminals, marcus samuelson, mashed potato stuffed onions, ness creek music festival, smoked trout, Sous-vide, tomato sorbet

 On Sunday evening, a.k.a.
 Father’s Day, I attended a scrumptious underground dinner party hosted by aspiring Chef Tony Krause.
-Tony’s a cook at Weczeria Restaurant on Broadway Ave.
+Tony previously worked at the old Weczeria Restaurant on Broadway Ave.
 On off hours, he surrounds himself with everything culinary.

 After this 11 course meal, I’m convinced Tony will take food experiences to a new height.
 Our underground dinner included, state-of-the-art presentations of delectable courses served with his own elegant dinnerware, and live music.
 With each dish, Tony whet our appetites with anticipation of another.